topcoder-platform/legacy-sub-processor/README.md

 - `ID_SEQ_SUBMISSION` submission database sequence

 > NOTE: ALL COMMANDS BELOW EXECUTE UNDER ```<legacy-sub-procecssor>``` directory

+To build the application you must set the `DB_SERVER_NAME` environment variable.
+This variable holds the database hostname.

 ## Build Application Docker Image
 We only need to do this once